Swiss taming of franc may force Japan's hand on yen

+Feb 10 A pair of toll bridge deals will lead a U.S. municipal bond calendar next week that features around $5.85 billion in total sales.

-TOKYO Switzerland's bold move to set a minimum exchange rate against the euro for its soaring franc may force Tokyo's hand and prompt it to intervene to weaken the yen if the Swiss action diverts more safe-haven inflows into the Japanese currency.
+TOKYO, Sept 6 Switzerland's bold move to effectively peg its soaring franc to the euro may force Tokyo's hand and prompt it to intervene to weaken the yen if the Swiss action diverts more safe-haven inflows into the Japanese currency.

-The Swiss move also slightly shortens the odds that the Bank of Japan will announce a further increase in its asset buying program when it wraps up its regular policy meeting on Wednesday, especially if the yen rises sharply.
+The Swiss action also slightly shortens the odds that the Bank of Japan will announce a further increase in its asset buying programme when it wraps up its regular policy meeting on Wednesday.

 Fears that the world economy may tip back into recession have spurred investors around the world to dump riskier assets such as stocks and seek the relative safety of gold and the Swiss and Japanese currencies.